m20-sch57/thetruehat/README.md

 1. Install [Node.js](https://nodejs.org/)
 1. Install [Caddy v.1](https://caddyserver.com/v1/)
 1. Download the repository.
-1. Run in a console in the repository directory:
+1. Run in a console in the project directory:
     ```shell script
     npm install
     ```

 ### Fast tuning
 1. Modify `Caddyfile` in project directory in such way:
-    1. Replace `<project_dir>` with the project directory.
+    1. Replace `<project_dir>` with the project path.
-    1. Replace `<log_dir>` with directory for Caddy log file (for example, the project directory).
+    1. Replace `<log_dir>` with path for Caddy log file (for example, the project path).
-    1. Replace `<error_dir>` with directory for Caddy error file (for example, the project directory).
+    1. Replace `<error_dir>` with path for Caddy error file (for example, the project path).
     1. Replace all `<port>` with some vacant port.
     1. Replace all `<socket_port>` with another vacant port.
 1. Modify `config.json` in project directory in such way:
-    1. Update `"port"` with your `<socket_port>` parameter.
+    1. Update value by key `"port"` with your `<socket_port>` parameter.

 ### Launching and using
-1. Run in the first console with working directory in project directory
+1. Run in the first console with working directory in project directory:
     ```shell script
     caddy -pidfile=caddy.pid
     ```
-1. Run in the second console:
+1. Run in the second console with working directory in project directory:
     ```shell script
     node server.js
     ```